mikedilger/mosaic-spec/docs/bootstrap.md

 ### Rust code

-A rust library to access this:  https://github.com/pubky/mainline
+There is a rust library to access this called [mainline](https://github.com/pubky/mainline)

 ## Bootstrap Record Format